brotherhuang/pyMesh/README.md

 a python based framework for geometry processing

 ## meshIO
+support obj and off read and write

-support for ply
+need support for ply

 ## meshAlgorithm
+support the connectivity functions

 make it consistent with triMesh lib

 ## meshUI
+basic mesh rendering

-add basic mesh rendering and mesh interaction
+need add mesh interaction